Portrait by Katie DelaVaughn Collage Madeleine Michal

 Across time and cultures, death and dying rituals have been a sacred thread weaving humanity’s understanding of life’s cycles.
 To reclaim these rituals is to transform our relationship with death and with living itself.

 Through my ancestral lineage, I have received the ritual of Tahara.
 The Jewish ritual of honoring and preparing the body as the soul departs.
 While caring for my mother through her illness and transition, in her final breath, I received this transmission and intuitively began washing, cradling, and singing at her hospital bedside.
-Later, I shared my experience and was directed to a circle of women where I learned in depth about this ritual.
+Later, I shared my experience with my mother’s dear friend, and she directed me to a circle of women where I learned in depth about this ritual.
 Together we provide this ritual to Jewish community through a nonprofit.
 This work, alongside my personal intimacy with other dear one’s transitioning, has deepened my knowing, that I am to offer these rituals more broadly, independent of any specific religion.
 What I offer outside of this circle is not Tahara as traditionally practiced.
 It is what intuitively flows through me and a co-creation with those present.

 I hold a profound belief: that our collective disconnection from grief, ritual, and the natural cycle of dying breeds a cultural illness, a spiritual and bodily dis-ease.
 While our souls are infinite and will find their way beyond this life, to engage fully with the cycle, here and now, offers a profound personal and collective transformation.
 It opens space for honoring and becoming ancestors, embracing presence, and expanding the heart’s capacity for love and release.